The latest research by Stone Real Estate looks at which London boroughs have the best availability for new build properties.

 However, Harrow, Haringey, Barking Dagenham and Hounslow also make the top 10 where the biggest quarterly increase in new build stock for sale is concerned.

 Founder and CEO of Stone Real Estate, Michael Stone, commented: “The delivery of London’s new build housing stock is largely focused on desirable areas that are considered up and coming, and there are plenty of pockets in Hackney, Newham and other more centralised boroughs that provide a perfect opportunity for housebuilders to take advantage of this ongoing change.

-While these areas have also seen some of the largest increases in the level of new build stock available as well, it’s great to see other locations climbing the ranks such as Kingston, Harrow, Haringey and Barking and Dagenham.
+While these areas have also seen some of the largest increases in the level of new build stock available as well, it’s great to see other locations climbing the ranks, such as Kingston, Harrow, Haringey Barking and Dagenham.

 Read more articles on property in our dedicated section here.